OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 ![Ghidra function graph view](Images/Chapters/0x04c/Ghidra_function_graph.png)

 There are many other functionalities available in Ghidra and most of them can be explored by opening the **Window** menu.
 For example, if you want to examine the strings present in the binary, open the **Defined Strings** option.
-Other advance functionalities we will discuss while analyzing various binaries for Android and iOS platforms in the coming chapters.
+We will discuss other advanced functionalities while analyzing various binaries for Android and iOS platforms in the coming chapters.

 ![Ghidra strings window](Images/Chapters/0x04c/Ghidra_string_window.png)